alec-y-cheng/alec-y-cheng.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Hi, my name is Alec.
-I'm a student with a passion for design, maps, and data visualization.
+I'm a student with a passion for machine learning, spatial data analysis, data visualization, and design.
 You can check out some of my projects here"
 feature_row:
   - image_path: assets/img/IMG_0567.jpg
     alt: "GSD Iteration Model"